Marfan syndrome

 What causes Marfan syndrome?

-Marfan syndrome is caused by a change or fault (mutation) in the genetic material on one of your chromosomes (chromosome number 15).
+Marfan syndrome is caused by a change (mutation) in the genetic material on one of your chromosomes (chromosome number 15).
 The gene that is affected is responsible for making a special protein called fibrillin.
 The gene is called the fibrillin 1 (FBN1) gene.
 Fibrillin is an important part of connective tissue in the body.
 It helps to strengthen connective tissue and make it elastic.
-So, if not enough fibrillin is made, this can lead to 'floppy' and weak connective tissue.
+If not enough fibrillin is made, this can lead to 'floppy' and weak connective tissue.
 Fibrillin is found in connective tissue in many parts of your body, including your eyes, your blood vessels, your heart and your bones.

 Three in four people who have Marfan syndrome have a parent who also has Marfan syndrome.
 You can inherit Marfan syndrome from just one of your parents.
 It is known as an autosomal dominant disorder - this means only one of your parents needs to have the faulty gene to pass it on to you.